Anna Walentynowicz: Remembrance

 In 2011, a commemorative plaque dedicated to Anna Walentynowicz was unveiled in the city of Gdańsk.
 It was designed by artist Sławoj Ostrowski.

 In 2013, the Anna Walentynowicz Square was ceremonially opened in Wrocław in order to commemorate her role in bringing an end to communism in Poland.

 In 2015, a statue of Walentynowicz was unveiled at the Pantheon of National Heroes of the Cemetery of the Fallen at the Battle of Warsaw in Ossów.

 In December 2015, the main room (The Column Room) in the Chancellery of the Prime Minister of Poland was named after Anna Walentynowicz.

 In 2017, a street in Szczecin was renamed from General Berling to Anna Walentynowicz.
 A street bearing her name was also established in Lublin.

 In 2018, the Sejm passed a resolution establishing 2019 as the "Year of Anna Walentynowicz".

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Walentynowicz for 1980.

 On 12 October 2020, President of Poland Andrzej Duda officially unveiled a monument dedicated to Walentynowicz in Kyiv, Ukraine, and said that she is "a symbol of the Solidarity movement, a woman who, among all the men who were there at that time, was an element contributing to the female way of thinking about Poland and Polish affairs".